jlucasnsilva/tmcp-java/README.md

 Basic simulation of the algorithm Tree-Based Multichannel Protocol proposed in the paper "Efficient Multichannel Communications in Wireless Sensor Networks".

-This the part one of the assignment of "Projetos e Aplicações em Redes de Sensores (COMP 318, COMP 319 e ECOM 088" at the Universidade Federal de Alagoas).
+This the part one of the assignment of "Projetos e Aplicações em Redes de Sensores" (COMP 318, COMP 319 e ECOM 088) at the Universidade Federal de Alagoas.

 # Paper
 Efficient Multichannel Communications in Wireless Sensor Networks